Artefacts from the Bath Abbey Footprint Project

 It is possible that the crockery was sold off when Simpson’s Rooms changed hands (and name) in 1770, but it is also possible, given the proximity of the establishment to the site, that the crockery was ‘borrowed’ and never returned.

-The blue and white patterned bowl is an example of Chinese export porcelain which was produced in Nanking in the late 18th and early 19th centuries, specifically for the European market.
-In the late 18th century, British manufacturers started producing similar-looking designs, the most common being ‘Willow Pattern’, which is perhaps the most widely-used ceramic pattern of all time.
+The blue and white bowl dates from the late 18th or early 19th-century.
+The design is copied from Chinese export porcelain that potters in Nanking were making specifically for the European market.
+British manufacturers produced a number of similar-looking designs around the same time, the most common being ‘Willow Pattern’ – perhaps the most widely-used ceramic pattern of all time.

-Other interesting artefacts include bone toothbrush handles.
-These are relatively common finds in late 18th- and 19th-century contexts, and would originally have had coarse animal hair bristles.
-Two of the examples from Bath Abbey are somewhat unusual in that they have brushing heads at both ends.
+Other interesting artefacts include bone toothbrush handles, which would originally have had coarse animal hair bristles.
+The two of the examples from Bath Abbey are somewhat unusual in that they have brushing heads at both ends.
 Interestingly, we uncovered two similar double-ended toothbrushes during our recent excavations at Bath Quays in 2017.
 The rather prosaic explanation for having bristles at both ends appears to be that one end was intended for brushing the exterior of the teeth and one end for brushing the interior side.
-Our colleague Rachel Cubitt, of Museum of London Archaeology, has informed us that similar recently-excavated examples from London date from the 18th century.
+Our colleague Rachel Cubitt, of Museum of London Archaeology, has informed us that similar recently-excavated examples from London date from the late 18th century.

 Nanking blue and white patterned bowl, and double-headed bone handled toothbrushes